 This was so perfect.
 The fact that they have a recommended list for sushi, ramen and more – already prepared is so, so helpful.
 I ended up finding Sushi Sigetomi on my own.
 But, the sheet was a great starting point.

 My partner felt that it was the most Western hotel of our three hotels (Conrad Tokyo and voco Osaka Central) due to the music in the lobby.
-But, I will also say that the music changes throughout the day.
+Personally, I LOVED it.

 The room itself was clean, comfortable and kitsch in the right way.
-I appreciated that the bed was lower to the ground, more like a traditional Japanese tatami bed than not.
+I appreciated that the bed was lower to the ground, more like a traditional Japanese tatami bed, than not.

 I thought I would have copious amounts of coffee at Stumptown Coffee Roasters.
 However, I did not.
 What I did do is get up super early and write at the communal table in the lobby.
 It was nice to have the opportunity to write in a communal space and watch the sun illuminate the landscape beyond the windows in Kyoto.